What are helical piers?

 Helical piers may also be known as screw piles.
 As both “helical” and “screw” imply, this method employs a spiral-shaped head that is literally screwed into the ground using a high-torque hydraulic motor.
 The screw provides a bearing surface that transfers the load from the structure to the underlying soil or rock bearing strata.
 The piers are screwed into the ground as needed to provide structural remediation.

-How are helical piers used in Boulder and the Front Range?
+How are helical piers used in the Front Range?

 Helical piers have a variety of uses, including slope stabilization and structural underpinning.
 In slope stabilization, the helical pier may be screwed into the slope past the poor soils and attached to a suitable retaining wall to maintain slope stability.
 In structural underpinning, the failed footings are exposed and helical piers are placed underneath the failed footings, which are raised to the desired elevation.
 Footings, building and piers are secured together using a bracket and the foundation is covered.
 Helical piers are also frequently used in place of a footing or drilled caisson for the construction of a new foundation or even structural slabs.